-FAU_SAS Audit data storage 1

-FAU SAS.1 Requires the TOE to provide the possibility to store audit data.
+FAU_SAS Audit data storage FAU_SAS.1 Requires the TOE to provide the possibility to store audit data.
+Management: FAU_SAS.1 There are no management activities foreseen.
+Audit: FAU_SAS.1 There are no actions defined to be auditable.

-Management: FAU_SAS.1

-Audit: FAU SAS.1

-FAU SAS.1 Audit storage
+FAU_SAS.1 Audit storage

-FAU SAS.1.1 The TSF shall provide [assignment: authorized users] with the capability to store

-[assignment: list of audit information] in the audit records.
+FAU_SAS.1.1 The TSF shall provide [assignment: authorized users] with the capability to store [assignment: list of audit information] in the audit records.